Outgoing students

 for traineeships (SMP) – minimum 2 months (60 days), maximum 3 months (90 days) – check the grant value.

 Attention!
-WSEiZ students in the academic year 2021/2022 within KA103/2020 and KA131/2021 projects are exempt from 70% of the WSEiZ tuition fee for the time of their STUDIES abroad under the Erasmus+ Programme.
+WSEiZ students in the academic year 2023/2024 within KA131/2023 project are exempt from 30% of the WSEiZ tuition fee for the time of their STUDIES abroad under the Erasmus+ Programme.
 The total amount of tuition fee exemption and other discounts can’t exceed 15% of the due tuition fee for a study cycle.

 In case of students and graduates ‘with fewer opportunities’ to: